BuckarewBanzai/Solar-Weather-Station-API/README.md

 **API Endpoint Resources:**

+        /register
+		GET - Generate a nodeid for new nodes

 	/nodes
 		GET - List nodes, locations, and status (online/offline) POST - Add new nodes to the system